ml-tooling/lazycluster/README.md

 The [RuntimeManager](./docs/runtime_mgmt.md#runtimemanager-class) can automatically detect all available [Runtimes](./docs/runtimes.md#runtime-class) based on your local ssh config and eventually create a necessary [RuntimeGroup](./docs/runtime_mgmt.md#runtimegroup-class) for you.
+Most simple way to launch a cluster based on a `RuntimeGroup` created by the `RuntimeManager`.
 <details>
 <summary><b>Details</b> (click to expand...)</summary>